aeno-ai/i-fit/README.md

 ## What it is

-A clean, responsive fitness website that teaches exercises for different muscle groups, provides basic nutrition guidance, and includes simple interactive tools (BMI/BMR calculators).
+A clean, responsive fitness website that teaches exercises for different muscle groups, provides basic nutrition guidance, and includes simple a interactive tool BMI calculator.
 Designed to be user-friendly and accessible.

 ---